 5. Investments in the ventures defined in paragraphs 2-4 meet the definition of assets as defined in SSAP No. 4—Assets and Nonadmitted Assets and are admitted assets to the extent they conform to the requirements of this statement.
 Investments in joint ventures, partnerships, and limited liability companies shall be reported in Other Invested Assets in the financial statements.

-6. Investments in these ventures, except for joint ventures, partnerships and limited liability companies with a minor ownership interest, shall be reported using an equity method as defined in SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities (SSAP No. 97), paragraphs 8.b.i. through 8.b.iv.
+6. Investments in these ventures, except for joint ventures, partnerships and limited liability companies with a minor ownership interestFN, shall be reported using an equity method as defined in SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities (SSAP No. 97), paragraphs 8.b.i. through 8.b.iv.
 A reporting entity whose shares of losses in a SSAP No. 48 entity exceeds its investment in the SSAP No. 48 entity shall disclose the information required by SSAP No. 97, paragraph 35.a.

+New Footnote: With the identification of whether the reporting entity has a minor ownership interest, reporting entities must also identify whether the investment is an affiliate transaction.
+Pursuant to the concepts reflected in SSAP No. 25, consideration shall be given to the substance of the transaction, and the parties whose action or performance materially impacts the insurance reporting entity holding the security.
+For example, if the underlying assets within a SSAP No. 48 entity represent assets issued by an affiliate, then the SSAP No. 48 entity shall be considered an affiliate investment, with the transaction subject to the accounting and reporting provisions of SSAP No. 25.
+As identified in SSAP No. 25, it is erroneous to conclude that the inclusion of a non-related intermediary, or the presence of non-related assets in a structure predominantly comprised of related party investments, eliminates the requirement to identify and assess the investment transaction as a related party / affiliated arrangement.

 Staff Review Completed by:

 Julie Gann, NAIC Staff – December 2018